haite4/playwright-task/README.md

 ## Summary

-This repository includes automated tests written using Playwright and TypeScript.
-The tests verify the functionality of elements on the main page as well as on the login page.
+This repository includes 5 automated test cases written using the Playwright framework and TypeScript.
+The tests verify the functionality of elements on the main page as well as on the login page of the website [Redmine](https://www.redmine.org/).
+These tests ensure that critical elements and features of the website are working as expected.

 ## Requirements